argunpeker/Trendyol-Manual-Testing-Portfolio/requirements/login-requirements.md

 And clicks the "Devam Et" button
 Then the user should see a validation message indicating that the email address format is invalid

+### User Story-05: Login attempt with an email that is not associated with any user account

+As a user
+I want to be redirected to the sign-up page when I enter an email that is not associated with any user account So that I can create a new account

+#### Acceptance Criteria (BDD)

+Scenario: Login attempt with an email that is not associated with any user account Given the user is on the login page
+When the user enters an unregistered email
+And clicks on the "Devam Et" button
+Then the user should be redirected to sign-up page
+And the entered email address should be pre-filled in the sign-up form

+### User Story-06: Successful login with Google

+As a user
+I want to log in using my Google account that is linked to my Trendyol account
+So that I can access my account without entering my email and password manually

+#### Acceptance Criteria (BDD)

+Scenario: Successful login with Google
+Given the user is on the login page
+And the user has a Google account linked to a Trendyol account
+When the user clicks on the "Google ile devam et" button
+And selects the linked Google account
+And completes Google authentication successfully
+Then the user should be logged in successfully
+And the user should be redirected to the home page

+### User Story-07: Password reset request via "Şifrenizi mi unuttunuz?" option

+As a user
+I want to click on the "Şifrenizi mi unuttunuz?" option and click on the "Şifremi yenile" button after seeing that the email address is pre-filled
+So that I receive a password reset email to reset my password and access my account

+#### Acceptance Criteria (BDD)

+Scenario: Successful password reset flow via "Şifrenizi mi unuttunuz?" option Given the user is on the login page
+And has an existing user account
+When the user enters a registered email address
+And clicks on the "Devam et" button
+And clicks on the "Şifrenizi mi unuttunuz?" button
+And clicks on the "Şifremi yenile'' button after verifying that the email input field is pre-filled Then the user should see a confirmation message indicating that the password reset email has been sent And the user should receive a password reset email

+### User Story-08:

+As a user
+I want to
+So that

+#### Acceptance Criteria (BDD)

+Scenario:
+Given
+When
+Then